What you need to know about self-soothing

 The first step before doing anything is to make sure your baby’s sleep foundations are solid.
 We consider these four things to be the four foundations of sleep:

-1. Environment: Is your baby sleeping in a dark room with white noise, away from distractions?
-Is this sleeping area consistent for each nap and nighttime?
+Environment: Is your baby sleeping in a dark cool room with white noise, away from distractions?
+Is this sleeping area consistent for naps and nighttime?
+Setting up your child’s sleep environment is a big part of making sure they are getting healthy sleep!

-2. Routine: Are you following a naptime and bedtime routine to prepare your baby for sleep?
+Routine: Are you following a naptime and bedtime routine to prepare your baby for sleep?
+This consistency is important for babies and toddlers and can help your baby start to understand when it’s time to sleep.

-3. Schedule/Awake Windows: Are you following proper awake windows, rather than keeping your baby up too long and causing them to become overtired?
+Schedule/Awake Windows: Are you following proper awake windows, rather than keeping your baby up too long and causing them to become overtired?
+In the first year of life, awake windows take priority over a schedule and will help determine (alongside sleepy cues) the best time for your baby to sleep.

-4. Nutrition: Is your baby getting full feeds about every three hours, or are they snacking throughout the day and failing to get the calories they need?
+Nutrition/activity: Is your baby getting full feeds about every 2.5-3 hours, or are they taking smaller feeds throughout the day and failing to get the calories they need?
+Is your baby getting enough activity and the right type of sensory output?

 For many parents, simply adjusting these foundations helps to resolve their baby’s sleep issues–with no sleep training/teaching needed at all!
 However, for some, even after the foundations are met, there are still some sleep challenges present.